gustafsson96/you-made-you-fitness/README.md

 ### Webshop

 In the webshop the products are evenly displayed with a product image, title and price.
 The user can click the image to get to the product detail page with more information and an "add to cart" button.
+The webshop is available for both unregistered and registered users.

 ![screenshot of webshop overview](/documentation/images/webshop.png)